javalin/website/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 <style>.compressed-code .highlighter-rouge pre code { line-height: 1.2; }</style>
 </div>

-That's about it, thanks for reading!
-The Epilogue section contains a bit more discussion about this technique, but similarly to the Background section you can skip it if you're not that interested.
+That's about it.
+The Afterword contains a bit more discussion about this technique, but similarly to the Background section you can skip it if you're not that interested. **Thanks for reading**!

-### Epilogue
+### Afterword
 The architecture described in this tutorial has a lot of the benefits of a modern frontend.
 We have full client side rendering, no DOM manipulation, and we're able to use Vue fully (we even have single-file components).
 We don't have any client side routing though.
-We actually have one app per page (per server side route), which makes state management a lot easier.
+We have one Vue instance per page (per server side route), which makes state management a lot easier.
 Each view is responsible for its own state, and that's it.
-The app is built from scratch every time the user navigates.
+The app is built from scratch every time the user navigates on the website.
 Shared state (signed-in-user, current-theme, etc) can be set on server side, and is included in all views.

 We're missing out on a few nice things.
-We can't hot reload the content of a component or inject new styles, we actually have to refresh the page to see changes.
+We can't hot reload the content of a component or inject new styles, we have to manually refresh the page to see changes.
 Changes are picked up instantly though, so a refresh typically takes ~10ms.

 I'm running a couple of apps with this setup in production.
 The biggest one is a partner-portal with 30 components and 25 views (pages), and the total weight of all the